PIH/openmrs-distro-pihemr/README.md

 Updating
 --------

-Once you have installed the distribution, you should be able to update it with the following command:
+Once you have installed the distribution, you should be able to update it with the following command *from the base directory of the mirebalais project*:

-mvn openmrs-sdk:deploy -DserverId=serverId
+mvn openmrs-sdk:deploy -DserverId=serverId -Ddistro=src/main/resources/openmrs-distro.properties

 Source Code